LinusBorg/portal-vue/docs/guide.md

 ## What is PortalVue?

-PortalVue is a set of two components that allow you to render a component's template (or a part of it) anywhere in the document - even outside of your the part that is controlled by your Vue App!
+PortalVue is a set of two components that allow you to render a component's template (or a part of it) anywhere in the document - even outside the part controlled by your Vue App!

 ## Getting Started

 ### A simple example
 ```html